Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test8_clue_analysis(gemini).md

 ### Informed Clues: 5/5
 **Excellent - Outstanding**

-The clues are highly specific and descriptive, using precise language that avoids any direct mention or synonyms of 'Fantasy'.
-They effectively highlight core elements like magic, mythical creatures, supernatural occurrences, and non-earthly settings from multiple angles.
-The scoring is justified by the excellent specificity and avoidance of answer contamination.
+The clues are very specific to Fantasy, using terms like 'magic', 'mythical creatures', 'wizards', 'dragons', and 'enchanted forests' without directly using the word 'Fantasy'.
+They avoid overlap with Sci-Fi and Adventure.

 ✅ Strengths:
 - Generally specific and relate to correct answer